RadStr/DiaSynth/README.md

 ## License
 The project is using 2 libraries with following licenses.<p>
-The [MP3SPI package](http://www.javazoom.net/mp3spi/sources.html) is licensed under LGPL.
+The [MP3SPI package](http://www.javazoom.net/mp3spi/sources.html) (NOTE: I just noticed that the url no longer exists, but [this github page](https://github.com/umjammer/mp3spi) is hopefully legit and preserves the project) is licensed under LGPL.
 The files from this library can be found in libs directory under the names:
 * mp3spi1.9.5.jar
 * tritonus_share.jar